Chandrasekharpaluri/Banking-Management-System/README.md

 ▶️ In this project, we can do basic Student Record Management tasks like :
--open an account
+ - open an account
--balancy enquiry
+ - balancy enquiry
--deposit
+ - deposit
--withdrawl
+ - withdrawl
--close an account
+ - close an account
--show all accounts
+ - show all accounts
--quit
+ - quit